david-martin/proposals/sdks/Cordova.md

 ## Proposed solution 2

-Pure JavaScript implementations (JavaScript SDK) that will abstract from browser support.
+Pure JavaScript implementations (JavaScript SDK) that will we written for the web and abstract from browser support.
+This means that specific browser functionalities that may not be available for React or Cordova will be provided to enable support for this platforms.
 JS SDK will be working with Web, Cordova and ReactNative - each platform will provide wrappers for specific apis if needed.
 This aproach will not allow us to reuse native implementations, but it will make Cordova, Web and ReactNative SDK's more consistent.
-Implementation could detect platform
+Implementation could detect platform and load specific ReactNative/Cordova/Browser wrappers.

 ## Advantages of the solution 2